jwpetley/jwpetley.github.io/_posts/Coding/2021-12-23-Creating-a-Package.md

 ## Submitting a Project to PyPi

 To submit a project on PyPi for the purposes of `pip` installation, one must have a unique project name and a valid setup for the project build within your working directory.
+A version needs to be rolled up into a compressed format called a distribution.
+With the proper `setup.py` formatting a distribution can be made simply by `python setup.py sdist`.
+This will save the distribution as `.tgz` files in a new `dist` directory in your root folder.

+The next step is to create and register an account on [pypi.org](pypi.org).
+This is where the package can be hosted and then distributed.
+To make this process simple the final upload of the package can be achieved using a package called twine.
+This can be installed through `pip install tine`.
+Once happy with your package and the distribution then simply run the command `twine upload dist/*`.
+It will prompt you for your PyPi username and password at this point.
+Head to your PyPi account to see your package, now viewable and installable to the whole world!